 Conservation works to the Commandant’s House

 The work will cause minimal disruption to the visitor experience.
-The Commandant’s House will remain open to the public.
+The Commandant’s House shall remain open to the public.